StormCreeper/Voxel_Game/README.md

 So naturally, I tried several times to do a minecraft clone to understand the inner workings of the game, my first tries were about the procedural generation, this one is about the back-end: mesh and chunk loading optimisations, block management and more.

-I'm trying to make the fastest, most reliable, and most extensible voxel chunk system, so I can then be able to build a game on top of it.
+I'm trying to make the fastest, most reliable, and most extensible voxel chunk system I can, so I can then be able to build a game on top of it.

 ## Features
 - Chunk system, with loading, unloading, serializing and support for procedural generation